-Question 1: Which pollutant and hydraulic load can be used for your aerated floating constructed wetlands?
+Which pollutant and hydraulic load can be used for your aerated floating constructed wetlands?
+See answer

-Question 2: What is the total weight of the water saturated filter substrates including the biomass of marsh plants per m³ ?
+What is the total weight of the water saturated filter substrates including the biomass of marsh plants per m³?
+See answer

-Question 6: Is a pretreatment of sewage required?
+Is a pretreatment of sewage required?
+See answer

-Question 7: How to treat the sewage sludge?
+How to treat the sewage sludge?
+See answer

-Question 8: Must the reed plants be harvested?
+Do the reed plants have to be harvested?
+See answer